bDunph/Sculpture2_v2_avr/README.md

 If not connected to a Vive Pro headset the application can be run in dev mode by including the -dev flag when running the avr binary.

+This piece will also incorporate audio and visual mapping using a neural network that is provided by RapidLib.